 What social media have changed in sports

 When I started sports training, social media did not exist.
 I became interested in it when I came across books about biomechanics, human anatomy, and nutrition.
 I have been training regularly for 15 years now.
-But something seems to have changed recently: more (very) young men and women (understand, 16-20 years old) are going to the gym than when I started.
+But something seems to have changed recently: more very young men and women are going to the gym than when I started.
 And I would be willing to bet that this has a tiny bit to do with how social media shapes our perceptions of the male and female body.
 But first, let’s take a brief look into the past.

 Decades ago, sports training was taken seriously by a few

 When we talk about sports training, people usually think of bodybuilding.
-The main reason is that fitness and sports training began with the popularization of bodybuilding in the 70s.
-And it is funny to know that if Arnold Schwarzenegger comes to all mind referring to bodybuilding, many people already vowed their lives to weightlifting more than 70 years prior, like Eugen Sandow or Charles Atlas.
-From Sandow to Phil Heath, bodies have never stopped evolving, creating new standards for a big and imposing physique.
+The main reason for this is that fitness and sports training started with the popularisation of bodybuilding in the 70s.
+You know, the so-called “Golden Era” when Arnold Schwarzenegger came to prominence.
+More than 70 years after the likes of Eugen Sandow and Charles Atlas.
+From Sandow to Phil Heath, bodies have never stopped evolving, creating new standards for a large and imposing physique.

-However, can modern-day bodybuilders’ physiques be reasonably achieved?
-In the 70s, the golden age of bodybuilding, people were already using PEDs (1).
+But can the physiques of today’s bodybuilders be reasonably achieved?
+In the 70s, people were already using PEDs (1).
 Anabolic steroids were an open secret in bodybuilding and beyond.
 Laws prohibiting their sale and possession made their use invisible.
 And doping is still, to this day, fundamental to explain the performances we have witnessed since.